 I’ve been to North Lake Tahoe in the fall a few times before, and also once to Squaw Valley, so this was my first time on the Tahoe South properly (mind that day we drove around the entire lake, which is really fun to do in the summer but probably impossible in the winter due to snow!)

+Before I chat my favorite things to do in Lake Tahoe in the winter, let’s go over the best places to stay.
+Booking can be competitive in Tahoe so book a hotel first then plan!
 We love Incline Village, Kings Beach and always stay at the Hyatt.
 We also think Truckee and Donor are super cute, so the other side of the lake was new territory for us and we had to get creative with what we did!

 For this trip, there was 6 of us, so we found a (shitty) Lake Tahoe winter cabin in South Tahoe — I’m not going to recommend that cabin because it was pretty awful in every way, but I did round up a list of other amazing South Lake Tahoe Airbnbs if you want to check that out!